nchodelski/RepData_PeerAssessment1/PA1_template.md

 ```
 <br>

-#### Mean steps per day
+#### Mean number of steps per day

-I calculated the mean  number of steps taken per day, using tapply, with simplify = TRUE to the result to an array.
+I calculated the mean  number of steps taken per day, using tapply, setting simplify = TRUE so that the result would be returned in the form of an array.
 I created a data frame by using column-bind to join an array of the unique dates to the mean number of steps.
 I lastly assigned tidy column names.the rownames of the summarized steps (which are the dates) with the mean number of steps per day.
 I lastly assigned tidy column names to this new data frame.

 ```r